Hull Kingston Rovers: 2015–present: Challenge Cup final and first Super League Grand Final

 In the 2021 semi-final, Hull KR lost the match 28–10 at a sold out Stade Gilbert Brutus.

 Hull Kingston Rovers started the 2022 Super League season looking to build on the events of 2021.
 Midway through the year however, head coach Tony Smith announced he would be leaving at the end of the year.
 In May 2022, Hull KR reached the semi-final of the Challenge Cup were defeated by Huddersfield at Elland Road.
 In July 2022, Smith left Hull Kingston Rovers after a humiliating loss to Toulouse Olympique and he was replaced by interim head coach Danny McGuire.
 Hull Kingston Rovers would finish the year in 8th place on the table.
+In the 2023 Super League season, the club finished fourth on the table and qualified for the playoffs.
+They defeated Leigh in the elimination playoff to reach the semi-final against Wigan.
+Wigan would defeat Hull Kingston Rovers 42–12.
+The club also reached the final of the 2023 Challenge Cup but were defeated by Leigh in extra-time.

+Hull KR finished second in the 2024 Super League table and reached their first Grand Final by defeating Warrington Wolves 10–8 in the play-off semi-finals.
+In the grand final, Hull Kingston Rovers would fall short of winning their first piece of silverware in 39 years losing 9–2 against Wigan.

+On 7 June 2025, Hull Kingston Rovers won their first major trophy in 40 years as they defeated Warrington 8–6 in the 2025 Challenge Cup final.
+Hull Kingston Rovers scored the winning try with less than two minutes remaining.
+They went on to complete the treble - topping the table and beating Wigan 24–6 in the 2025 Super League Grand Final.

 Stadium

 1895–1922: Craven Street

 Hull KR first played on Craven Street in 1895 and played there until 1922 when they built and developed a bigger stadium at Old Craven Park with better facilities.

 1922–1989: Old Craven Park

 Hull KR moved to Craven Park from their cramped Craven Street ground in 1922.
 The club purchased and developed a site behind the tram and bus depot on the eastern end of Holderness Road and it hosted its first game on 2 September 1922.
 Craven Park also hosted greyhound racing.
-Hull Kingston Rovers sold the ground to the Greyhound Racing Company in 1930s due to financial difficulties, securing a long term lease to continue playing there.
+Hull Kingston Rovers sold the ground to the Greyhound Racing Company in 1930s due to financial difficulties, securing a long-term lease to continue playing there.

 In the early 1970s Hull Kingston Rovers purchased a site at Winchester Avenue with the aim of building a new stadium there.
 These plans never came to fruition and the site was later sold to a private developer.
 The profit made from this land was used to buy back Craven Park with greyhound racing continuing as a subsidiary concern.
 Following the Bradford City stadium fire, capacity was restricted and costs of safety work spiraled.
 With the club in debt the ground was sold to developers and the final game was played there on 9 April 1989.